Simon-Swenson-8351/libscres/README.md

-# libscgrp
+# libscres
-A library for reading StarCraft .grp files.
+A library for reading StarCraft resource files.